The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: Empirical corrections

-Eq. (\ref{eq:17}) is a supplement to Observation \ref{obs:1}, which employs empirical corrections to Eq. (\ref{eq:14}) for determining the ensemble index $b$ of Theorem \ref{thm:1}.
-To associate the two statements, we can estimate the training accuracy for a two-layer FCNN on two-class random datasets using only three arguments: the dimensionality of inputs ($d$), the number of inputs ($N$), and the number of neurons in the hidden layer ($L$), without actual training.
+To associate the two statements of Observation~\ref{obs:1} and Theorem~\ref{thm:1}, we can estimate the training accuracy for a two-layer FCNN on two-class random datasets using only three arguments: the dimensionality of inputs ($d$), the number of data points ($N$), and the number of neurons in the hidden layer ($L$), without actual training.